This vegetarian Fennel Spinach Stuffing recipe is made from scratch with bread and eggs. A hearty gluten free side dish for Thanksgiving!

 Instructions

-- Mince garlic and chop onion (or shallots).
+- Mince 6 cloves of garlic and 1 onion (white or yellow).

 - Cut 3 Tbsp. unsalted butter into pieces and dot the top of the stuffing.